milanwiedemann/psychdata/README.md

 # psychdata
-psychdata: A personal R package with functions for data checking, manipulation, visualisation, ...
+psychdata: A personal R package for common data manipulation of psychological datasets

 ## Installation